Master of Education in Teaching and Learning

 • Demonstrate advanced content and pedagogical knowledge for teaching.

-• Use research to inform professional practice.
+• Use research to inform professional educational practice.